Omniverse-Web3-Labs/Introduction/docs/Auto-Tutorial.md

 Command-line tool:

+We suppose you have cloned the [the tools repository `omniverse-system-test`](./Auto-Deployment.md#clone-the-tools-repository) and updated the submodules.

 ```sh
 cd omniverse-system-test/submodules/omniverse-swap-tools/omniverse-helper
 ```

-### Create Accounts
+### Prepare Operation Accounts

+- If the deployment and operating is just locally, it is automatically generating `10` operation accounts during [deployment](./Auto-Deployment.md), the details of which could be found at [show all accounts](#show-all-accounts). **In this case you need to do nothing.**
-- You can create your omniverse accounts and get some gas tokens like [this](https://github.com/Omniverse-Web3-Labs/Omniverse-DLT-Introduction/blob/main/docs/Manually-Tutorial.md#create-account).
+- In practice, we deploy smart contracts on public `Ink!` chains like `Astar` and on public EVM chains like `Ethereum`.
+You need to create your omniverse accounts and get some gas tokens from the related public faucets.
+We won't describe the details in this tutorial, and you can easily find related information on `google`.

-### Show all accounts
+### Check Operation accounts

 You can utilize the following command to display all the available accounts you can use.
 For the purpose of testing, a variety of accounts have been made available. `Account 0` is the owner of Omniverse token, `Account 1` serves as the synchronizer, `Account 2` is for swap operations, and while the remaining accounts are general users.